SocksTheWolf/DeckConnectSite/_pages/setup.md

 1. Create a new Actor object in your current scene.
 2. Open the EventGraph and right click somewhere to open the Blueprint Widget Finder.
 3. Type in `DeckConnect` and choose the `Register DeckConnect Function` widget.
-{% img src='/assets/images/setup/unreal/FindDeckNode.png' alt='Finding the DeckConnect Widget' wrapper_class="center" %}
+{% img lazy src='/assets/images/setup/unreal/FindDeckNode.png' alt='Finding the DeckConnect Widget' wrapper_class="center" %}

 {:start="4"}
 4. In the widget that appears, use the `Action Name` option to find the action you just created in the previous step.

-{% img src='/assets/images/setup/unreal/ActionNameList.png' alt='Action Name List' wrapper_class="center" size="halfsize" %}
+{% img lazy src='/assets/images/setup/unreal/ActionNameList.png' alt='Action Name List' wrapper_class="center" size="halfsize" %}

 {:start="5"}
 5. On the action pin, drag the pin to create a New Node.
 In the menu that appears, click `Add Event` and then `Add Custom Event`.

-{% img src='/assets/images/setup/unreal/AddCustomEvent.png' alt='Adding a new Custom Event' wrapper_class="center" size="halfsize" %}
+{% img lazy src='/assets/images/setup/unreal/AddCustomEvent.png' alt='Adding a new Custom Event' wrapper_class="center" size="halfsize" %}

 {:start="6"}
 6. You can set this up to perform any action you'd wish, but for the sake of simplicity, we'll have it print out a message on screen.
 &nbsp;
 Our final Blueprint looks like this:

-{% img src='/assets/images/setup/unreal/Output.png' alt='Final Blueprint Graph' wrapper_class="center" size="75%" %}
+{% img lazy src='/assets/images/setup/unreal/Output.png' alt='Final Blueprint Graph' wrapper_class="center" size="75%" %}

 {:start="7"}
 7. Now whenever the user presses the button, they'll will be pressented with the message "Hello"!

-{% img src='/assets/images/setup/unreal/Result.png' alt='Output upon pressing button' wrapper_class="center" size="halfsize" %}
+{% img lazy src='/assets/images/setup/unreal/Result.png' alt='Output upon pressing button' wrapper_class="center" size="halfsize" %}

 To set up other types of events (like in C++), Multiple custom events can also be bound to the same DeckConnect action if you desire!